Americas Got Talent Season 12 Episode 3: Preview June 13, 2017, Schedule

-America’s Got Talent Season 12, Episode 3 is coming up, with judges Mel B., Howie Mandel, Heidi Klum and Simon Cowell looking for the best contestants to send through to the next round.
-The next show airs at 8 p.m.
-ET Tuesday, June 13.

-As we prepare for the show, viewers are still buzzing over twin tales of inspiration — 9-year-old Angelica Hale, who nearly died following a serious illness, a d 29-year-old Mandy Harvey, who lose all of her hearing more than a decade ago but decided not to give up on her life-long quest to be a musician.
+As we prepare for the show, viewers are still talking about twin tales of inspiration — 9-year-old Angelica Hale, who nearly died following a serious illness, and 29-year-old Mandy Harvey, who lose all of her hearing more than a decade ago but decided not to give up on her life-long quest to be a musician.

-Both continue to receive praise and notes of inspiration on social media.
+Both are still receiving praise and notes of inspiration on social media.

 On Mandy, fans said: